CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     Login to the ``log-archive`` account and apply the CloudFormation template "*ct_crowdstrike_log_archive_account.yaml*" from the ``log-archive-acct`` folder.

     The CloudFormation template will create a Role named ``FalconDiscover`` in the ``log-archive`` account that will permit read access to objects in the S3 bucket and discover resources in the account.
-The role is restrictured such taht only the IAM role "*arn:aws:iam:292230061137:role/CS-Prod-HG-CsCloudconnectaws*" can assume the role in the account to read the log files.
+The role is restricted such that only the IAM role "*arn:aws:iam:292230061137:role/CS-Prod-HG-CsCloudconnectaws*" can assume the role in the account to read the log files.

     ![AWS Roles for Falcon Discover)](images/aws-roles-falcondiscover.png)